What’s The Difference Between Multi-Piece Rotors & Single-Piece Rotors?

-Solid vs Floating
+Solid Rotors VS Floating Rotors

-They also have a little bit of movement built in to them.
+They also have a little bit of movement built into them.
 If you imagine a steering wheel in front of you, the rotor doesn’t have much play radially, like you are trying to turn that steering wheel.
 But you will notice some lateral play in the rotor portion, the same as if you grabbed that steering wheel and pushed it away from you then pulled it back towards your chest.
 There is a small amount of movement in that direction which can help with brake pad wear as it allows the rotor to stay more centered in the caliper allowing the brake pads to be applied more evenly.
 Also, being separate from the center carrier allows heat to dissipate quicker.

 That being said, the solid rotor does its job admirably as well.
-If you’re a pretty normal rider that just likes to cruise and you don’t really like to come into corners hot and really ride those brakes, the solid rotor will do exactly what its supposed to, stop you and your bike.
+If you’re a pretty normal rider that just likes to cruise and you don’t really like to come into corners hot and really ride those brakes, the solid rotor will do exactly what it’s supposed to, stop you and your bike.
 They are more economically priced as there is only one machine operation and nothing has to be assembled afterwards.
 We just polish them up and get the finish applied that was ordered and send them to the customer.

 There is another question we get asked a lot is “Why do I need to buy your rotors, why can’t I just use my stock ones?”
 That’s a very legitimate question.
 The main reason is we design our hubs in house and we use a 5 hole bolt pattern for our rotors and we try to keep the rotors flat.
-The stock Indian ones use a 6 hole pattern, for example There can be a number of reasons why your particular rotors won’t work.
-For example the stock rotor on some manufacturers may be dished and we engineer the hub so we can use a flat rotor.
+The stock Indian ones use a 6 hole pattern, for example, there can be a number of reasons why your particular rotors won’t work.
+For example, the stock rotor on some manufacturers may be dished and we engineer the hub so we can use a flat rotor.
 Don’t worry though, all of our wheels are guaranteed to be a perfect fit.
-If It doesn’t fit, we will pay to make sure its correct!
+If It doesn’t fit, we will pay to make sure it’s correct!